Target-Aware Video Diffusion Models: Acknowledgments

-\textbf{Acknowledgements:} This work was supported by RLWRLD, NRF grant funded by the Korean government (MSIT) (No. 2022R1A2C2092724), and IITP grant funded by the Korea government (MSIT) [No. RS-2024-00439854, No. RS-2021-II211343, and No.2022-0-00156].
-We thank Jeonghwan Kim for implementing physics-based imitation learning and rendering those results.
-We also thank Inhee Lee for proofreading the paper.
+This work was supported by RLWRLD, NRF grant funded by the Korean government (MSIT) [No. RS-2022-NR070498, No. RS-2025-25396144, and No. PJT-25-122310], and IITP grant funded by the Korea government (MSIT) [No. RS-2024-00439854, No. RS-2025-25442338, No. RS-2021-II211343, and No. RS-2025-02653113].
 H. Joo is the corresponding author.